 These tactics are designed to take advantage of your fragile emotional state and uncertainty after an accident.
-If fault for an accident is pretty clear, insurance companies will be eager to make a deal with you and settle your claim before you have the opportunity to get an attorney involved.
+If the fault for an accident is pretty clear, insurance companies will be eager to make a deal with you and settle your claim before you get an attorney involved.
 That’s because they know that things will change once you’re represented by a lawyer.
 So, they’ll work hard to scare you into accepting an early offer.
 Beware: while those early offers might be attractive, they tend to be for much less than a case is really worth.

 The best thing you can do is decline to speak with insurance companies about anything other than very basic details – your name, address, and maybe even your own insurance information.
 If adjusters continue to put pressure on you, don’t respond.
 Wait until you’ve spoken with a lawyer and found someone you trust.
 Once you’ve hired a car accident attorney, let them handle all conversations and negotiations on your behalf.
-With the playing field level, insurers won’t be able to rely on their normal tricks.

 Hurt in a Car Accident?
 We’re On Top of It

 When you’ve been injured in a car accident, even if you weren’t at fault, it can be hard to know what to do next.
 Fielding calls from insurance companies and navigating claims can be overwhelming, so that’s why we always recommend working with an experienced car accident attorney after an accident.
 Attorney Ted Lorenz and our team at Lorenz & Lorenz knows how to handle each step of the process, and he’ll work hard to get you every penny you deserve.